-We liked that the Vapor Glove was thoughtfully designed with the hope of an extended lifetime.
+We like that the Vapor Glove is thoughtfully designed with the hope of an extended lifetime.
 Opting for abrasion-resistant Cordura mesh, the upper does a great job of balancing breathability and durability.
 Add in a substantial rubber toe rand and well-placed patches of TPU on the edges of the forefoot and around the heel cup, and you have a shoe with a long-lasting top half.

 What worries us with regard to durability is the sheer thinness of the outsole.
 Our testing period has a relatively short timeline compared to how long they might live in your arsenal, and this inherently makes it difficult to see how — or if — a product will breakdown through consistent use.
 Although we did not notice any issues after running a few dozen miles on both pavement and trail, many people have commented that the durability of the outsole on the Vapor Glove is something to be considered over an entire running season.
 Fortunately, Merrell boasts a pretty solid warranty program, with awesome customer service available to help sort out any problems that might arise with these shoes.

-Not to continue to heap on the praise, but the Vapor Glove is not only the best performing shoe in this review, but it is also the most affordable.
-The Vapor Glove proves to be the best value one could hope for in buying a new, barefoot running shoe.
+Not to continue to heap on the praise, but the Vapor Glove is not only the best performing shoe in this review, it is also the most affordable.
+It proves to be the best value one could hope for in buying a new, barefoot running shoe.

 For the seasoned barefoot-runner, avid weight-lifter, ex-track star, and adventure-racer, the Vapor Glove 4 strikes a balance of attractive qualities for a minimalist shoe that is difficult for competitors to match.
-This running shoe performed great in all disciplines, and at a cost that falls below the rest of the competition.
+Without a doubt, this hits the mark for those who want to feel barefoot while still having to wear shoes.
+It performed great in all disciplines, and at a cost that falls below the rest of the competition.
 While it may be a tough option to jump into for those just switching over from conventional running shoes, the Vapor Glove is a perfect example of what a barefoot shoe can achieve — it is just important to note that the sheer minimalism of this shoe must be respected.